awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    You'll see several lines of output as the cluster and nodes are created\.
 The last line of output is similar to the following example line\.

    ```
-   [✓]  EKS cluster "prod" in "us-west-2" region is ready
+   [✓]  EKS cluster "my-cluster" in "us-west-2" region is ready
    ```

-**Note**
-If specifying an Arm node type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.
-If nodes fail to join the cluster, see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+   If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
-For more information on the available options for `eksctl` commands, enter the following command\.

-     ```
-     eksctl command -help
-     ```

 ------
 #### [ Self\-managed nodes – Windows ]

    Familiarize yourself with the Windows support [considerations](windows-support.md#considerations), which include supported values for `instanceType` in the example text below\.
 Replace the example *values* with your own values\.

    We recommend that you deploy version *1\.17*\.
-If you must deploy an earlier version, then you can only replace it with version `1.16` or `1.15`\.
+If you must deploy an earlier version, then you can only replace it with version `1.15` or later\.
 If you change *1\.17*, then read the important [Amazon EKS release notes](kubernetes-versions.md) for the version and install the corresponding version of [`kubectl`](install-kubectl.md)\.

 **Important**
 Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.

    Save the text below to a file named `cluster-spec.yaml`\.
 The configuration file is used to create a cluster with a self\-managed Windows node group and a managed Linux node group\.
 Even if you only want to run Windows applications in your cluster, all Amazon EKS clusters must contain at least one Linux node, though we recommend that you create at least two Linux nodes for availability purposes\.
+For more information about using a [config file](https://eksctl.io/usage/creating-and-managing-clusters/#using-config-files) with `eksctl`, the [config file schema](https://eksctl.io/usage/schema/), and [config file samples](https://github.com/weaveworks/eksctl/tree/master/examples), see the `eksctl` documentation\.

    ```
    ---